Convergence of normalized Betti numbers in nonpositive curvature: Introduction

 The reader may wonder where we use $d\neq 3$ in the proof of Theorem \ref{pnc}.
 When $d=2$, one can deduce the claim from Gauss--Bonnet.
 In general, the point is that the boundary of a Margulis tube is homeomorphic to an $S^{n-2}$-bundle over $S^1$.
 When $d\geq 4$, this bundle is not aspherical, so it can be distinguished from a cusp cross section, which prevents one from doing Dehn filling as in our problematic $3$-dimensional example.
 More to the point, one can show that when $d\geq 4$, Margulis tubes with very short cores have boundaries with large volume, see Proposition \ref{shortgeodesics}, which implies that the number of Margulis tubes with short cores one can see in a manifold is sublinear in volume.
 Hence, the contribution of the tubes to homology cannot affect the normalized Betti numbers much.

-The key to Theorem \ref{npc} is a celebrated theorem of Gromov, see \cite{Ballmannlectures}, that bounds the Betti numbers of an analytic manifold with sectional curvatures in $[-1,0]$ and no local Euclidean deRham factors linearly in terms of its volume.
-Delving a bit into its proof, one can show that in the setting of Theorem \ref{npc}, the Betti numbers of the thin parts of the $M_n$ grow sublinearly with $\vol(M_n)$.
-One can then combine the proof of Theorem \ref{bowenthm} (the Bowen--Elek simplicial approximation argument), which handles the thick parts of the $M_n$, with Mayer--Vietoris sequence to get Theorem \ref{npc}, although one has to be a bit careful in controlling the boundary of the thin part, where the thick and thin parts are glued.
+The key to Theorem \ref{npc} is a celebrated theorem of Gromov, see \cite[Theorem 2]{Ballmannmanifolds}, that bounds the Betti numbers of an analytic manifold with sectional curvatures in $[-1,0]$ and no local Euclidean deRham factors linearly in terms of its volume.
+Delving into its proof, one can show that in the setting of Theorem \ref{npc}, the Betti numbers of the thin parts of the $M_n$ grow sublinearly with $\vol(M_n)$.
+One can then combine the proof of Theorem \ref{bowenthm} (the Bowen--Elek simplicial approximation argument), which handles the thick parts of the $M_n$, making use of the techniques from \cite{Gelanderhomotopy} and \cite{bader2016homology} to control the complexity of the boundary, where the thick and thin parts are glued, with Mayer--Vietoris sequence to get Theorem ~\ref{npc}.

-\begin{rem} Recently, the work \cite{Abertgrowth} has been extended to analytic groups over non-archimedean local fields \cite{gelander-levitIRS}.
+\begin{rem} Recently, the work \cite{Abertgrowth} has been extended by Gelander and Levit to analytic groups over non-archimedean local fields \cite{gelander-levitIRS}.
 For non-archimedean local fields of characteristic $0$ the uniform discreteness assumption holds automatically for the family of all lattices and more generally all discrete IRS.
 However this is not the case in positive characteristic.
-We expect that the analog of the stronger results obtained in the current work can be extended to general analytic groups over non-archimedean local fields but some new techniques are required. \end{rem}
+We conjecture that the analogue of the stronger results concerning Betti numbers obtained in the current work can be extended to general analytic groups over non-archimedean local fields. \end{rem}